I recently conducted a massive search engine study to figure out Google’s local SEO) algorithm. (You can read all about the discoveries here.)

 <div itemscope itemtype="http://schema.org/LocalBusiness"> <p itemprop="name">COMPANY NAME</p> <p itemprop="address" itemscope itemtype="http://schema.org/PostalAddress"> <p itemprop="streetAddress">ADDRESS LINE 1</p> <p itemprop="addressLocality">CITY</p>, <p itemprop="addressRegion">REGION</p> <p itemprop="postalCode">POSTCODE/ZIP</p. <p itemprop="telephone">PHONE NUMBER</p> <meta itemprop="latitude" content="LATITUDE" /> <meta itemprop="longitude" content="LONGITUDE" /> </div>

 Step #4: Create a company page on Facebook, Yahoo and FourSquare.
-You should also add your business to any industry-specific sites, such as Urbanspoon, if you’re a restaurant.
+Also on these sites make sure that you include the phone number, location or multiple locations, and a link to your business website You should also add your business website to any industry-specific sites, such as Urbanspoon, if you’re a restaurant.
 Try to build company citations (mentions of your business’s name, address and phone number) in reputable directories or business listings.

-I know what it’s like for small local businesses to try to compete in the world of digital marketing.
+I know what it’s like for small local business owners to try to compete in the world of digital marketing.
 I spend a lot of time coaching small business owners on how to improve their reach and build their business.

 Thankfully, it doesn’t take a lot of cash or a ton of time.
 More importantly, it doesn’t require you to waste money on Adwords.
 When you focus your efforts on the things that matter — local results — you’ll gain better visibility and more traffic.

-If you work with a local business, what is your experience in competing for Adwords?
+If you work with a local business owner, what is your experience in competing for Adwords?